leon4rd/test/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian